Bad Credit Installment Loans Gain Market Share

 Installment Loans Are Rising Due to Consumer Preference

-The Pew Charitable Trusts released the results of a survey conducted to determine how consumers felt about payday loans and installment loans applicants with bad credit.
+The Pew Charitable Trusts released the results of a survey conducted to determine how consumers felt about payday loans and installment loans consumers with bad credit.
 The survey found overwhelming support among consumers for installment payments over traditional payday loans.
 Approximately 90 percent of the respondents were in favor of installment payments rather than a lump-sum payment.
 About 79 percent preferred the option of only having to spend part of their paychecks to repay their loans, and 72 percent were in favor of requiring at least part of every payment to be applied to the principal.

 Primary Differences Between Installment Loans for Bad Credit and Payday Loans